 Please note: Financial hardship scholarships are being made available.
-If you want to apply, contact Trisha Heap.
+If you want to apply, contact Derek Wadsworth.
 Income verification will be required.
 Scholarship awards will be dependent on available scholarship funds.

-Payments must be paid by Friday of each week for the current week in accordance with your fee agreement.
+Tuition must be paid by Monday of each week for the current week in accordance with your fee agreement.
 A late payment fee of \$25.00 will apply to past due accounts.
 Payment must be received each week for service to continue the following week.
 Your child will not be allowed to attend the center if your account is not current and paid in full.
-Payments should be made each week on the last day of service for that week.
+There is a \$10.00 per family weekly discount (two or more children).
+Payments should be made each week on the first day of service for that week.
+Families may also pay bi-weekly or monthly, only if done so prior to each respective payment cycle.

-Fees are reviewed annually, and any adjustments occur in September.
-Additional fees for special field trips, in-center activities, swimming lessons, dance classes, etc. may apply and are not included in the weekly fee.
-You will be given a choice and notified ahead of time.
+Tuition fees are reviewed annually, and any adjustments occur in September.
+Tuition rates vary according to the age of your child and classroom assignment.
+Additional fees for special field trips, in-center activities, swimming lessons, dance classes, etc. may apply and are not included in the weekly tuition fee.